European shares pushed down as weak earnings weigh on markets

 Sweden's Ericsson dropped 6 percent, even after operating profit beat consensus.
 Analysts said that underlying negative growth was a concern, while the gross margin was narrower than expected.

-The pan-European FTSEurofirst 300 index had risen 0.9 percent on Tuesday, helped by a rebound in oil prices.
+The pan-European FTSEurofirst 300 index had risen 0.9 percent on Tuesday, helped by a rebound in oil prices although oil prices fell back again on Wednesday.

-The index rose from lows on Wednesday after Brent crude turned positive following a weak start, cutting losses in the oil sector.

 "I'd be looking to sell into rallies on the stock markets until this oil price stabilises," said Hantec Markets' analyst Richard Perry.